-- Work with the Situation/Map Leader to obtain information surrounding traffic issues and logistics of providing neededequipment to the area of the incident. - Initiate a plan for re-fueling of equipment being utilized and organize the personnel to do their tasks. - Consider the need to utilize the County vehicles for transportation resources or requiring rental vehicles to augment the transportation resources. - Notify the Resource Unit of all changes on support and transportation vehicles. - Arrange for or activate towing, fueling, maintenance and repair services. - Maintain fuel, parts and service use records and cost summaries and forward to Finance/Administration Section. - Provide an inventory list of what is available within the County. - Identify and report predictions for mileage, fuel consumption and any other cost association and report them to the Logistics, Support Chief. - Advise on Timelines for services rendered and work with Logistics to complete the Incident Action Plan.
-(IAP)
+- Work with the Situation/Map Leader to obtain information surrounding traffic issues and logistics of providing neededequipment to the area of the incident - Initiate a plan for re-fueling of any equipment being utilized andorganize the personnel to do their tasks - Consider the need to utilize the County vehicles for transportation resources or potentially requiring rental vehicles to augmentthe transportation resources - Notify the Resource Unit of all changes to support and transportation vehicles - Arrange for, or activate, towing, fueling, maintenance, and repairservices - Maintain fuel, parts, and service use records and cost summariesand forward to Finance/Administration Section - Provide an inventory list of what is available within the County - Identify and report predictions for mileage, fuel consumption and any other cost association and report them to the Logistics Support Chief - Advise on timelines for services rendered and work with Logistics to complete the Incident Action Plan (IAP)

-11.5.1.4 Water Sector Leader (Manager of Environmental Operations)
+11.5.1.4 Water Sector Leader Manager of Environmental Operations

 The Water Sector Leader is responsible for all environmental aspects surrounding the water and the interaction of the incident.
-This also includes aspects related to the potable water, water and waste water, flood zones and assisting with the understanding of the emergency plan for the conservation authorities.
+This also includes aspects related to the potable water, water and waste water, flood zones, and assisting with the understanding of the emergency plan for the conservation authorities.

-- Advise and implement plans for the supply of Potable water - Advise the Logistics Supply Chief on steps needed to ensure the proper treatment and maintaining of the water and wastewater - Develop and assist in the organization and collection and disposal of the waste and recyclable material - Assess the risk and contamination of the water sources within the incident and surrounding zones - Work with the conservation authorities as needed Grand River, Niagara Peninsula and Long Point
+- Advise and implement plans for the supply of potable water - Advise the Logistics Supply Chief on steps needed to ensure the proper treatment and maintaining of the water and wastewater - Develop and assist in the organization, collection, and disposal of the waste and recyclable material - Assess the risk and contamination of the water sources within the incident and surrounding zones - Work with the conservation authorities as needed Grand River, Niagara Peninsula, and Long Point

-11.5.2 Logistics Service Chief (General Manger of Engineering & Capital Works)
+11.5.2 Logistics Service Chief General Manger of Engineering & Capital Works

 The Logistics Section Service Chief is responsible for the management of all service activities at the incident.
-This include supervising the operations of the Telecommunications, Medical, Food Units and Utilities.
+This include supervising the operations of the Telecommunications, Medical, Food Units, and Utilities.

-- Determine the communications systems to be utilized - Determine the need for medical support needs within the incident - Determine the number of personnel involved in the emergency response efforts and the need for nourishment and relief - Assist and develop with the Planning Situation Chief to understand the Utilities involved utilizing both mapping and Geographic Information System (GIS) - Assist with Engineering inquires surrounding the Incident Action Plan and advise accordingly - Set up personnel needs and Food Services
+- Determine the communications systems to be utilized - Determine the need for medical support needs within the incident - Determine the number of personnel involved in the emergency response efforts and the need for nourishment and relief - Assist and develop with the Planning Section Chief to understand the utilities involved, utilizing both mapping and Geographic Information System(GIS) - Assist with engineering inquires surrounding the Incident Action Plan and advise accordingly - Set up personnel needs and food services

-11.5.2.1 Communications Leader (Manager of Information Systems)
+11.5.2.1 Communications Leader Manager of Information Systems

-The Communications Leader is responsible for developing plans for the use of incident telecommunications equipment and facilities; installing and testing of telecommunications equipment; supervising the Incident Communications Centre (if applicable) and distributing and providing maintenance of telecommunications equipment.
+The Communications Leader is responsible for developing plans for the use of incident telecommunications equipment and facilities, installing and testing of telecommunications equipment, supervising the Incident Communications Centre (if applicable), and distributing and providing maintenance of telecommunications equipment.

-- Advise on telecommunication capabilities and limitations - Implement effective telecommunication procedures for internal and external to the Incident and Emergency Operation Centre (EOC). - Make available assignment to all other resources including volunteer, contractor or mutual aid is applicable. - Determine and assign specific telephones for Emergency Operation Centre (EOC) members - Identify all facilities and locations with which telecommunications must be established and identify and document the numbers.
-Work with the Facilities Leader to determine which are active. - Determine which phones/numbers should be used by what personnel and for what purpose. - Assign specific telephone numbers for incoming calls, and report these numbers to staff and off site parties such as other local jurisdictions through the Logistics Service Chief. - Ensure proper controls over outgoing call lines - Facilitate repair of malfunctioning telecommunication systems - Maintain a telecommunications equipment accountability system
+- Advise on telecommunication capabilities and limitations - Implement effective telecommunication procedures for internal and external communications to the Incident and the Emergency Operation Centre (EOC) - Make available assignment to all other resources including volunteer, contractor, or mutual aid as applicable - Determine and assign specific telephones for Emergency Operation Centre (EOC) members - Identify all facilities and locations with which telecommunications must be established and identify and document the numbers.
+Work with the Facilities Leader to determine which are active - Determine which phones/numbers should be used by what personnel and for what purpose - Assign specific telephone numbers for incoming calls, and report these numbers to staff and off site parties such as other local jurisdictions through the Logistics Service Chief - Ensure proper controls over outgoing call lines - Facilitate repair of malfunctioning telecommunication systems - Maintain a telecommunications equipment accountability system